 I don’t know about you, but I love packing to theme when I’m travelling.
 It really gets me excited about the destination and makes for some great memories and pictures.
 When it comes to packing for a boating holiday in France, you’ll need to think small.
 You’ll want to pack light, since space is pretty limited when your bedroom is inside a boat.
 A capsule wardrobe with red, white, blue and black pieces that you can mix and match to create some fun looks is what you’re after.
+This guide will also help those at campsites in france.
 Here’s my guide on what to pack for a boating holiday in France.

 What to Pack for A Boating Holiday in France